Monkeyman and O'Brien: Publication history

 The series debuted in Dark Horse Presents #80 (December 1993) in a story titled "A Monkeyman & O'Brien Adventure: Tortorus".
-She next appeared in a backup story entitled "Who Are Monkeyman and O'Brien?" in Mike Mignola's 1994 series Hellboy: Seed of Destruction.
-The character made further appearances in several short stories in Dark Horse Presents (#100-5; #118–119), a three book limited series titled Monkeyman and O'Brien (1996), and a crossover miniseries Gen 13/Monkeyman and O'Brien (1998).
-The character's last published appearance was in 1999 in a comic strip in Dark Horse Extra, a newspaper style comics fanzine.
+The characters' origins were shown in the four-part series "Who Are Monkeyman and O'Brien?", published as backups in Mike Mignola's 1994 series Hellboy: Seed of Destruction and later republished in a single issue.
+The series continued in several short stories in Dark Horse Presents (#100–5; #118–119), a three-issue limited series titled Monkeyman and O'Brien (1996), and a 1998 crossover miniseries Gen^{13}/Monkeyman and O'Brien (published by Image Comics).
+The characters' last published appearance was in 1999 in a comic strip in Dark Horse Extra, a newspaper-style comics fanzine.

+Plot

-When the series opens, one of the experimental machines in O'Brien's lab is accidentally activated by Ann, teleported from another dimension Tiberius.
+When the series opens, one of the experimental machines in O'Brien's lab is accidentally activated by Ann, teleporting Tiberius from another dimension.
 The same accident also bathes Ann in a mysterious radiation which caused her grow to seven feet tall and endowed her with superhuman strength, endurance and speed.
-Axewell quickly became Ann's friend and the two went on to face numerous Silver Age–style threats including the "Shrewmanoid" and the "Froglodytes".
+Axwell quickly became Ann's friend and the two went on to face numerous Silver Age–style threats including the "Shrewmanoid" and the "Froglodytes".
 The duo also encountered the Image Comics super-team Gen^{13}.
 In the last Monkeyman and O'Brien stories published to date, humorous situations arise between the pair such as O'Brien growing to colossal size after being hit by one of Monkeyman's experimental devices.
 Monkeyman's brother Nonny O'Brien also features in the series.